purduehackers/organize/directory/community-manager.md

 Over the last year, our community rocketed from a few hundred members to 1500+ members, and almost no activity to 300 weekly messages & 60 weekly active members.
 Along with this, a strong community identity has also formed.
 Today, we are the third-largest server under the "Clubs" section of the Discord student hub, and the ninth-largest overall.

 We are not prepared for this much rapid growth.
 New members don't know where to go when they join, & there are no funnels to meeting people & having a great experience.
+Our gender balance is terrible.
 We also don't have a code of conduct, and in the past we've caused confusion by making moderation decisions based on unwritten rules.
 We're lucky to not have had a major community incident, but it's only a matter of time if we don't change course.

 Today, nobody is responsible for the success of the community, and no existing organizer is excited to take it on.
 So, we're recruiting someone to help us.